 20 Steps to a Chemical-Free Home

-In this article, we´ll tell you how to create a chemical-free home by following these simples steps.
+In this article, we´ll tell you how to create a chemical-free home by following these simple steps.
 Chemicals are part of most household products, but do we really have to be surrounded by all these toxins?

 Research shows that many chemicals found in common household products contain substances that can cause various health issues, from allergic reactions and skin problems to some serious diseases, including cancer.